 The distance between two longitudes, which are adjascent to each other, decreases from Equator to poles.
 At Equator, they are at distance of 111 km.

 - On a given Latitude, all the Longitudes are equally spaced.
 All the latitude and longitude lines intersect at 900 at any point on earth.

 This arrangement of network of longitude and latitude lines is known as "Graticule".

-- Any point or position on the Earth can be found out using the latitude longitude coordinates given in degrees and minutes.
+- Then, how would we locate a place on the surface of the earth, let us see.
+Any place or point or position on the Earth can be found out using the

 - International Date Line longitude is taken roughly around the 1800 Meridian line.
 It is selected so that International Date Line